Search Bible Outlines and commentaries

 • How much effort and hard work and exhausting labor had Paul poured into this ministry?

-Begg: not referring to whether it was a good sermon or bad sermon … just that the content is meaningless; we have nothing to say; “through the foolishness of the content of the proclamation God has chosen to save people” – facts about Jesus summarized in first 4 verses – modern man characterizes this as foolishness; compelling logic here; apostate preachers: you don’t really have to believe in any of the miracles – Illustration: like soccer – forget the ball, let’s just start the game; Example of apostate preaching: “I suggest that we confess openly that the resurrection is a myth; this is not to say that it is not true; to say that the resurrection is a myth is to say that it represents the deepest kind of truth . . .”
+Alistair Begg: Not referring to whether it was a good sermon or bad sermon … just that the content is meaningless; we have nothing to say; “through the foolishness of the content of the proclamation God has chosen to save people” – facts about Jesus summarized in first 4 verses – modern man characterizes this as foolishness; compelling logic here; apostate preachers: you don’t really have to believe in any of the miracles – Illustration: like soccer – forget the ball, let’s just start the game; Example of apostate preaching: “I suggest that we confess openly that the resurrection is a myth; this is not to say that it is not true; to say that the resurrection is a myth is to say that it represents the deepest kind of truth . . .”
 You can’t take away the resurrection and think that you still have anything worth talking about; Why would sensible men and women listen to something like this??
-Your preaching is useless.
+Your preaching is useless!

 This concept of futility reminds us of the familiar themes from the pen of that ultimate OT preacher – King Solomon in the book of Ecclesiastes: